John Laws: 21st century and retirements

-In August 2009, Laws revealed on Vega (now known as Smooth FM) that he missed radio and that he was interested in returning to the airwaves.
+In August 2009, Laws revealed on Vega that he missed radio and that he was interested in returning to the airwaves.
 This was followed five months later by an announcement by Laws' manager, revealing that Laws had entered into negotiations with a number of radio stations, including 2SM.
 Nevertheless, the suggestions that Laws would be returning from retirement in 2010 ended shortly thereafter, when 2UE management revealed that their contract with Laws precluded him from competing with their station until December 2010.
 Laws' management confirmed in November 2010 that he would be returning to radio, following the expiry of the no-compete clause that prevented him from signing with a new network.
+On 31 January 2011, Laws debuted in the morning slot on 2SM, presenting the John Laws Morning Show on that station and networked to the Super Radio Network.

-On 19 March 2013 Laws interviewed a female listener, who described a history of sexual abuse between the ages of six and sixteen.
+On 19 March 2013, Laws interviewed a female listener, who described a history of sexual abuse between the ages of six and sixteen.
 Laws proceeded to ask the woman if the abuse was in some way her fault and whether she had been provocative.
 The following day Laws said on air that women who dressed provocatively were once viewed as "rape bait".

 In 2015, Laws referred to a male victim of child sexual assault as a "wet blanket" and told him to "brighten up".

 In March 2020, Laws addressed on air an email received from a listener which was critical of both Laws and various items of content broadcast on the show.
-In his response, Laws told the listener "for goodness sake, say something constructive, like you’re going to kill yourself."
+In his response, Laws told the listener "for goodness sake, say something constructive, like you're going to kill yourself."
 The incident was later investigated by the Australian Communications and Media Authority, who in March 2021 released a report finding Laws had breached two provisions of the Commercial Radio Code of Practice in broadcasting this statement.
 It also found 2HD (licensee of 2SM) had breached a provision of the same code relating to complaints handling.

-He currently presents the John Laws Morning Show on 2SM and the Super Radio Network.
+Laws announced on 8 October 2024 during a listener message, that after 71 years on the air, and 13 years with 2SM, he would retire from radio on 8 November 2024, for the final time.

+Personal life

+Laws married three times.
+His first marriage was to Sonia Zlotkowski in 1956, with whom he had two sons.
+He then married Yvonne Helstrom-Roux in 1965, though the pair divorced in 1974.
+Laws' final marriage was to Caroline Hagon in 1976.
+She died due to cancer in 2020.

+Death

+Laws died in Sydney on 9 November 2025, at the age of 90.
+He had spent two weeks in hospital the previous month, and his death was announced in a family statement the same day.

+The Prime Minister of Australia Anthony Albanese expressed his condolences after his death was announced, calling him "an iconic voice and so much more".
+The Premier of New South Wales Chris Minns stated he was a "towering figure in Australian radio".